See a Problem?

 In wrapping up I can't wait for a sequel that is tentatively scheduled for Summer of 2011.
 Although, this story was left at a point that it could be a solo book, and that leaves me with a heart wrenching ending that will never end, so here is to hoping that I am blessed with a sequel that will change and heart wrenching ending.
 Meg Cabot is such a wonderful author, and I always look forward to another book.
 Seeing as though paranormal books are by far my favorite this is not a luxury that I find very often with this author, but she always creates stories that are not easily forgotten.

-I never fully connected with Meena being the anti-vampire-obsessed modern woman.
+...moreI never fully connected with Meena being the anti-vampire-obsessed modern woman.
 She is introduced to us as an independent and responsible woman who disdains the romanticization of vampir

-I never fully connected with Meena being the anti-vampire-obsessed modern woman.
+From the moment I first heard of INSATIABLE's plot, I was tempted.
+Curiously enough, I do not have vampire burnout like most avid readers apparently do.
+Unfortunately, INSATIABLE was a plotting and characterization disappointment, an ambitious novel that failed to entirely put the "chick lit" into the "bit lit."I never fully connected with Meena being the anti-vampire-obsessed modern woman.
 She is introduced to us as an independent and responsible woman who disdains the romanticization of vampires.
 However, it is not long before Meena herself perfectly fits the stereotypical role of smart-ass damsel-in-distress.
 Inexplicably two men who are enemies of one another find themselves attracted to her, and mostly because of her soft, exposed skin.
 Say what?
 Is this vampire lit or a more feminist Twilight for the adult audience?
 Obviously I felt little attraction within the love triangle, which felt forced.

 In fact, most of the story feels extremely…well, structurally fictional.
 Obviously I know this is fiction, but I'm referring here to the way some stories, whether realistic or fantasy, draw us in so completely that we do not stop and question the veracity of the situations but rather find ourselves right there alongside the characters.
 This was not the case with INSATIABLE.
 The typical "Meg Cabot narration" in this story—characters constantly trying to rationalize scenarios in their heads, going off on tangents, bringing themselves back on track, going off on a rationalizing tangent again—didn't work with the world she tried to set up here.
 I never felt connected with lives being at stake, and more often than not was not aware that major conflicts were going on, so roundabout and unfortunately petty were the characters' inner monologues and plodding dialogue.
 I put down the book with less than 100 pages to go, feeling no need to know how the story ends.